NMortvanski/Master-Project-Natasa-Mortvanski/README.md

 /

 00_raw_files:
-/
+\
-*Tabspace* contains all raw data files used for the analysis.
+emsp contains all raw data files used for the analysis.
 The data was downloaded from Qiita repository (https://qiita.ucsd.edu/)